 I had an intellectual foray into atheism and blogged about it, and I think you would find it interesting supplemental reading material.

 If atheists still want to use the word morality for their purposes, they should admit that everything they call moral is completely subjective.
-To be sure, many atheists already claim moral subjectivism, but almost never are they completely subjective.
-As I mentioned above, many moral subjectivists still demand all moral codes to include 1) no person should unjustly harm another, 2) people should seek to help others in need, and 3) respect for all people should be shown.
+To be sure, many atheists already claim moral subjectivism, but rarely do they apply the principle of moral subjectivism in their moral claims.
+As I mentioned above, many moral subjectivists still demand all moral codes to at least include 1) no person should unjustly harm another, 2) people should seek to help others in need, and 3) respect for all people should be shown.
 If some moral code does not contain these three essentials, then the moral code would be deemed immoral or lacking.